-Montevideo: how attractive is Uruguay’s capital city for investors, talent, businesses and visitors?
-Here an overview of latest rankings and studies on Montevideo’s economic performance, its sustainability, brand strength and reputation.
+Montevideo: how attractive is Uruguay’s capital city for investors, talent, businesses, and visitors?
+Here an overview of the latest rankings and studies on Montevideo’s economic performance, its sustainability, brand strength, and reputation.

 - Montevideo’s economic performance